EliAndrewC/l7r/rules/04-schools.md

 spent on athletics actions.

 **First Dan:**
-Roll one extra die on athletics, wound check, and initiative rolls.
+Roll one extra die on athletics, initiative, and wound checks.

 **Second Dan:**
 You get a free raise on athletics rolls.